Dump-GUY/Powershell-Tools/README.md

-McAfee_DEBUP - Recreates McAfee quarantined file.
+# McAfee_DEBUP - Recreates McAfee quarantined file
 Written in powershell and compiled to exe with GUI.
 Uses openmcdf .net dll for work with ole files - ref. https://github.com/ironfede/openmcdf
 These kind of files have .bup extension and in fact they are actually type of ole file.